 China Luxury Travel

 Poised for superpowerdom, China’s time is now—blessed with a booming economy and bursting with more people than any other country on Earth, the favourite joke among the Chinese is that their national bird is the construction crane.
 In modern Beijing, you can join the world’s largest peloton—two million strong, plus Norman, our expert guide—and ride past hutongs, Tiananmen Square and the Forbidden City.
-China’s time is also long, long ago: remote Naxi villages, karst formations along the Li River and champagne on a less-travelled stretch of the Great Wall will bring the past to the present.
+China’s time is also long, long ago: remote Naxi villages, a serene tea ceremony, tai chi in the park and champagne on a less-travelled stretch of the Great Wall will bring the past to the present.
 Later, ample time to reflect over extended stays at secluded and splendid hotels.
 Time waits for no one, but in China, it slows down for us.